-Geithner Calls for Greater ‘Taxpayer Accountability’
+Geithner Calls for Greater ‘Taxpayer Accountability’ « The Washington Independent

-From the Department of Treasury Irony:
+From the Department of Irony:

-Just more than a week after the news broke that Tim Geithner, President Obama’s pick to head the Treasury, “mistakenly” failed to pay about $34,000 in payroll taxes this decade, Geithner is calling for more accountability from taxpayers.
+Just more than a week after the news brokethat Tim Geithner, President Obama’s pick to head the Treasury, “mistakenly” failed to pay about $34,000 in payroll taxes this decade, Geithner is calling for more accountability from taxpayers.

 In a written response to questions posed by Sen. Max Baucus (D-Mont.), who chairs the Finance Committee, Geithner had this to say about reining in offshore tax cheats: